River Ancholme: History

 The antiquarian William Stukeley visited the river and in 1724 published a report in which he lamented the fact that the sluices below the stately bridge were "broken down and lying in dismal ruins by the negligence of the undertakers."
 Conditions continued to deteriorate, so that in 1766, landowners in the Ancholme floodplain contracted Thomas Yeoman to survey the river.
 He pointed to the decay of Ferriby Sluice, which had resulted in silting of the navigation as far as Glanford, some 8.7 mi above Ferriby.
 In places the width had been reduced from 40 ft to 15 or 16 ft (about 4.8 m), which significantly reduced its capacity to cope with flood waters.
 Above Glanford, lugworm beds, weeds and sandbanks impeded progress, and the final 5 mi to Bishopbridge was completely silted up.
-Yeoman produced his report on 17 September 1766, and an Act of Parliament to authorise improvements to both navigation and drainage was granted on 20 May 1767.
+Yeoman produced his report on 17 September 1766, and the River Ancholme Navigation and Drainage Act 1766 (7 Geo.
+3. c.
+98) to authorise improvements to both navigation and drainage was granted on 20 May 1767.

 Development

-The Act created commissioners, and John Bennett from Barton-upon-Humber was appointed clerk.
-The minutes of the commissioners show that their major concern was with drainage, rather than navigation, although the new sluice at Ferriby included a 70 by 14.75 ft lock and a house for the lockkeeper.
+The River Ancholme Navigation and Drainage Act 1766 created commissioners, and John Bennett from Barton-upon-Humber was appointed clerk.
+The minutes of the commissioners show that their major concern was with drainage, rather than navigation, although the new sluice at Ferriby included a 70 by 14.75 ft lock and a house for the lock keeper.
 The sluice was built with three openings, but the sills were set at a level which was 8 ft above the low water level of spring tides in the Humber, which was not low enough to ensure the drainage of the lowlands in times of flood.
 The work was completed in 1769.

 The commissioners gradually realised that navigation might be beneficial, and on 7 April 1778 instructed their engineer, Dunderdale, to design a wharf for coal and general goods at Bishopbridge, and to construct a lock at Harlam Hill.
 No progress was made until 20 July 1785, when the commissioners met the proprietors to arrange the purchase of land for the wharf.
 By this time the engineer had been replaced by Thomas Bradley.
 The tolls had been leased to Jonathan and John Goodwin for a period of eleven years from 1781.
 They paid the commissioners £402 per year, and were expected to make good any damage by tides up to the value of £20, although the commissioners would pay for repairs where the cost exceeded £20.
 The lease expired on 2 July 1792, when the commissioners took back control, and appointed their own collector of tolls.
 They noticed a disparity in the tolls for coal, caused by the differing sizes of the wagons at various collieries.
 The collieries mentioned show that coal was arriving from the River Don Navigation and the Aire and Calder Navigation.